Efraín Cordero

-Efraín Cordero (born 8 March 1938, date of death unknown) is a Salvadoran middle-distance runner.
-He competed in the men's 3000 metres steeplechase at the 1968 Summer Olympics.
+Efraín Cordero (born 8 March 1938, date of death unknown) was a Salvadoran steeplechaser and long-distance runner.
+He made his international debut at the 1962 Central American and Caribbean Games, competing in the men's 3000 metres steeplechase.
+Six years later, he competed in the men's 3000 metres steeplechase at the 1968 Summer Olympics but did not advance past the qualifiers.